 Note that this part of the "underground" is actually a viaduct that's over 20 feet tall so this station would have been above ground, with wooden platforms straddling the viaduct!
 Note also that until quite recently this line existed as a branch of the Metropolitan line - the separate Hammersmith & City identity was added to the map in 1990.

-This photograph, taken from the 13th floor of BBC Television Centre's car park shows the location of the old station.
+This photograph, taken from the 13th floor of Television Centre's car park shows the location of the old station.
 As you can see nothing now exists of the old station, whose wooden platforms would have straddled each side of the line which is on a raised viaduct at this point.
 The large brick building behind can be seen on the 1912 map.
+The large dish has also since gone.

 This station was closed because the area simply didn't need a station there at the time.
 In the late 1950s, the land occupied by the soon to be built BBC Television centre was a wasteland, the remnants of the White City Exhibition having long since become derelict.
 With the nearby White City station on the Central Line, there simply wasn't a need for another station here.

 How things have changed.
-Since 1990, extensive redevelopment has taken place, first by the BBC with the final extension to Television Centre, the building of the new Media Centre and now with the building of the White City shopping complex, due to open in 1997.
+Since 1990, extensive redevelopment has taken place, first by the BBC with the final extension to Television Centre (ironically now abandoned by them), the building of the new Media Centre and now with the building of the Westfield shopping complex, which opened in 1997.
 The need for new transport links to this location is paramount and as well as a new bus station (located on top of the location of the Central Line Wood Lane station) rail links are also being extended here.

-As part of this plan, a new Wood Lane station is being built on the Hammersmith & City Line which will be located on the other side Wood Lane compared to the original station because the original location is now occupied by the BBC.
+As part of this plan, a new Wood Lane station was built on the Hammersmith & City Line and is located on the other side Wood Lane compared to the original station because the original location is now occupied by the Television Centre.
 The station will be accessed from the northern end of the line as a modern bulding (Network House) occupies the land to the south.
 This would also shorten the walk to the Central Line station.

 Site re-visit, December 2010